kenkong2000/notification-service/README.md

 Application.properties:

 	send.raken.only true/false - send only to rakenapp.com domain if true.
 Default to true
+	motd.source - url for the message of the day source motd.user - basic auth username for motd source motd.password - basic auth password for motd password

 URL: POST /api/notification/email